-There are other therapies that target less common mutations that occur in melanoma.
-NTRK fusions are rare alterations that may be identified by broad genetic screens; participation in an extended genomic testing study may be required to access these tests.
-For patients who have melanomas that carry NTRK fusions, drugs such as larotrectinib (VITRAKVI[®]) and entrectinib (ROZLYTREK[®]) may be useful.
-These drugs are not specifically approved or subsidised in melanoma, but your oncologist may discuss options to access one for you if they feel it's appropriate.
-For melanoma harbouring c-KIT mutations, inhibitors such as imatinib (GLEEVEC[®]), nilotinib (TASIGNA[®]), dasatinib (SPRYCEL[®]), and sunitinib (SUTENT[®]) have been evaluated in small studies.
+There are other therapies available that target less common mutations that occur in melanoma.
+For patients who have melanomas that carry NTRK fusions, drugs such as larotrectinib (VITRAKVI[®]) and entrectinib (ROZLYTREK[®]) are available.
+These drugs are not specifically approved in melanoma, but your oncologist can prescribe one for you if s/he feels it's appropriate.
+NTRK fusions are often identified by broad genetic screens.
+For c-KIT mutations, inhibitors such as imatinib (GLEEVEC[®]), nilotinib (TASIGNA[®]), dasatinib (SPRYCEL[®]), and sunitinib (SUTENT[®]) have been evaluated in small studies.
 Combination approaches, including strategies involving c-KIT-directed therapy plus immunotherapy, are being investigated in clinical trials.
-While these agents are also not approved or subsidised for use in melanoma, your oncologist may discuss them with you if appropriate.